lnactiv/cli_setup/README.md

 Edit .zshrc.
 Add `alias ls="lsd"` to the file.
 There is an alias section near the bottom of the file, add it there.
 Restart terminal.

+# CHANGING WHAT DIR IS SHOWN:
+Edit .p10k.zsh
+Change the shorten strategy from
+"truncate_to_unique" -> "truncate_to_last"

+# ZSH PLUGINS:
+Run `$ git clone https://github.com/zsh-users/zsh-autosuggestions` and `$ git clone https://github.com/zsh-users/zsh-syntax-highlighting`.
+Make sure they are in ~/.oh-my-zsh/plugins (move them otherwise).
+Edit .zshrc, change the plugins to plugins(zsh-syntax-highlighting zsh-autosuggestions).
+Restart terminal.
+(Can also add colored-man-pages)!
+May need to run chmod 700 on the folders.

+# REMOVE RIGHT SIDE PROMPTS:
+If you don't want to have the right side prompts, you can remove them by doing the following.
+Edit `~/.p10k.zsh`
+Go to the RIGHT PROMPT ELEMENTS section, and comment out the ones you do not like.

+# IF YOU EXPERIENCE WEIRD BACKGROUND COLOURS ON DIRECTORIES WHEN USING CD, YOU CAN FIX BY DOING THE FOLLOWING:
+Run `$ dircolors -p > ~/.dircolors` and edit the .dircolors file using vim.
+There should be a "sticky" section where numbers are coloured and have backgrounds.
+Change the "right" number to 00 then save.

+You will then need to copy the following into your .zshrc file (below instant prompt) `test -r ~/.dircolors && eval "$(dircolors -b ~/.dircolors)" || eval "$(dircolors -b)"`

+Restart terminal, and the weird background colour should be gone!